How to Properly Shut Down Ubuntu Linux: A Complete Guide

 How to turn off the PC in Ubuntu Linux from the system menu

-Click the system menu in the top-right corner, then choose ‘Power Off / Log Out’ from the menu that pops up to expand it.
+Click the system menu in the top-right corner of the screen, select ‘Power Off / Log Out’, and then click ‘Power Off’ from the expanded choices.

 Finally, click the ‘Power Off’ button to shut down your Ubuntu PC.